hpcloud-mon/mon-arch/README.md

 Uses a number of underlying technologies:

 * Vertica (http://www.vertica.com): A commercial Enterprise class SQL analytics database that is highly scalable.
 It offers built-in automatic high-availability and excels at in-database analytics and compressing and storing massive amounts of data.
-We use Vertica primarily for storing and querying metrics and the alarm history.
+In the HP Public Cloud we use Vertica in a number of areas such as metrics and many other data streams.
+Currently, we process around 25 K metrics/sec and store them for > 13 month data retention periods.
 A free version of Vertica that can store up to 1 TB of data with no time-limit is available at, https://my.vertica.com/community/.
-This should be sufficient to get developers started and support smaller installations or where data retention periods aren't that long.
+This should be sufficient to get developers started and support smaller installations or where data retention periods are more limited.

 * Apache Kafka (http://kafka.apache.org): Apache Kafka is publish-subscribe messaging rethought as a distributed commit log.
 Kafka is a highly performant, distributed, fault-tolerant, and scalable message queue with durability built-in.